rwgriffithv/Completed-Coursework/Bugs-Project/README.md

 *3 March 2017*

-This project wasand focused on object oriented programming in C++.
+This project was focused on object oriented programming in C++.
 Microsoft Visual Studio 2015 was used to devlop the program.

 I wrote Actor.h, Actor.cpp, StudentWorld.h, Studentworld.cpp, TestAnt.bug, and report.txt. <br />